ChrisDuffley/stationPlaylist/addoninternals.md

 The overall design is that of a partnership between the main Studio app module and the Studio Utilities (SPLUtils) global plugin.
 Studio app module performs things expected from scripts such as responding to key presses, announcing status information, configuration management and so forth, while the global plugin is responsible for running Studio commands from anywhere, and in older add-on releases, for encoder support (the add-on supports SAM, SPL, and AltaCast encoders).
 In reality, the global plugin is subordinate to the app module, as the app module controls overall functionality of the add-on and because the global plugin requires Studio to be running to unlock some features (here, unlock means using layer commands and parts of encoder support).

 As part of the app modules, a common services module (splcommon) is included to house functions and constants common across the ap modules and the global plugin.
-Contents include Studio API wrapper, cart key definitions, and status messages colection.
+Contents include Studio API wrapper, cart key definitions, configuration management, and status messages colection.
 The common services module resembles Studio app module package in prior add-on releases as majority of its contents indeed come from the Studio app module package, thus the common services serves as an extension of the Studio app module.

 When it comes to hierarchy of app modules, Studio app module package is ranked first.
 This is because Studio app module is the oldest part of the add-on, and it provides base services and blueprints for other app modules.
 For instance, Creator and Track Tool rely on configuration facility provided by Studio app module package for Columns Explorer (explained later), and Voice Track (VT) Recorder app module cannot function properly without Studio app module running.
 Even though SPL Engine and Streamer are independent of Studio app module, they still require Studio app module to function (this is especially the case with SPL Engine, as Studio loads splengine.exe, the DSP Engine executable).